TVC-Hopper/tvc-hopper/README.md

 The unit tests are focused on only testing the drivers and application code.

 All tests are located in `tests` directory

+### Telemetry Viewer

+Start the server using `make start_telemetry_server`.
+Use MATLAB, switch working directory to `tools/telemetry_viewer`.
+Run the script to plot incoming data.
+To add new data, modify the server and the matlab script to accept and plot new values.

+#### Data emulation

+Modify `tools/telemetry_emulator/src/main.cpp` to generate whatever telemetry data you'd like, may need to update property lists.
+Open a terminal and run `make telemetry_emulator start_telemetry_emulator`.